 Studies have shown that coffee consumption has little negative effect on your bones (unless you’re drinking large amounts like 8 cups a day or more).
 In fact, coffee has some wonderful benefits to your overall health.

 Because coffee contains potent antioxidants.
 In particular, polyphenols.
-Polyphenols have been shown to prevent cardiovascular diseases, alzheimer’s disease, and chronic inflammation!
+Polyphenols have been shown to help prevent cardiovascular diseases, Alzheimer’s disease, and chronic inflammation!

 If you would like to read more about the coffee debate, check out the following article.

-As mentioned earlier, there are lots of bone friendly foods out there besides your typical glass of milk or piece of cheese.
+As mentioned earlier, there are lots of bone-friendly foods out there besides your typical glass of milk or piece of cheese.
 For those of you who are vegetarian, vegan or lactose intolerant, this does not mean you have to lose out on your calcium intake.
-Leafy greens and even vegetables like broccoli all contain reasonable sources of calcium.
+Leafy greens and vegetables like broccoli all contain reasonable sources of calcium.

 Bone Healthy Minerals

-Boron: If you have been doing your homework on bone health, you may have read some articles related to Boron such as this one right here.
-Boron is wonderful for our overall health, but especially our bone health due to it’s ability to fight inflammation.
+- Boron: If you have been doing your homework on bone health, you may have read some articles related to Boron such as this one right here.
+Boron is wonderful for our overall health, but especially our bone health due to its ability to ease inflammation.
 Inflammation is a key contributor to osteoporosis so don’t overlook the benefits of this powerful mineral.

 |Dairy products such as milk, yogurt and cheese||Calcium.
 Can also be fortified with Vitamin D.|